 These tips have been compiled by professional police officers who know how impersonators operate.
 Oregon, like all states, has very specific statutes for criminal impersonation which in Orgon is a Class C felony punishable by up to 5 years in jail and a $125,000 fine.
 Across the USA, impersonating a police officer is a serious offense.

 There are specific things that motorists can do to protect themselves if they are not sure who pulled them over.

 FIRST: Look for decals that identify the vehicle.
-If there are none, then look at the emergency lights; they should be mounted permanently.
+If there are none, then look at the police vehicle lights; they should be mounted permanently.

 SECOND: Always try to stop in a well lit area, or where there are other motorists or people around.

 THIRD: Turn on the emergency flashing lights on your vehicle, but leave the engine running.